Behavioral Addiction: Definition, Signs, Types, Causes, Effects, and Treatment

 Exercise addiction is an obsessive behavior characterized by exaggerated training, physical fitness, and bodily movement despite negative consequences.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5) also refers to unhealthy exercise obsession as an addiction.

-Exercise addiction occurs as a result of psychological disorders like OCD and megarexia, personality disorders, other addictions, or as a coping mechanism to life stresses.
-Obsessive exercise behavior aggravates due to the overstimulation of dopamine and endorphins released by regular exercise.
+Exercise addiction occurs as a result of psychological disorders like OCD and megarexia, personality disorders, and other addictions or as a coping mechanism to life stresses.
+Obsessive exercise behavior is aggravated by the overstimulation of dopamine and endorphins released by regular exercise.

-Common symptoms of exercise addiction are exercising even with injury, anxiety, and irritability after missing a workout session, and relationship withdrawal symptoms, as mentioned by Dr. Krisztina Berczik co in ‘Substance Use & Misuse.’
+Common symptoms of exercise addiction are exercising even with injury, anxiety, and irritability after missing a workout session.

-Exercise addiction can be treated with cognitive behavioral therapy (CBT) and psychiatric medication, according to Jeremy Adams, a Psychology professor at London Metropolitan University.
+Notably, individuals with indicated eating disorders have a 3.5 times higher risk of developing exercise addiction compared to those without eating disorders.
+Exercise addiction is treated with cognitive behavioral therapy (CBT) and psychiatric medication, according to Jeremy Adams, a Psychology professor at London Metropolitan University.

 Food addiction is the inability to stop eating food due to the triggering of chemical reactions in the brain that induce pleasure and satisfaction despite its negative consequences.